jeessy2/backup-db/README.md

   - [X] Obsolete files will be deleted automatically.
   - [X] You can copy the backup files to another server.
   - [x] Send email when backup failed.
+  - [x] The server checks the backup files that are not uploaded at 10 o'clock every day.
+If the backup files are not checked, an email notice will be sent
   - [x] Automatic backup in every night.
   - [x] The maximum number of days to save backup files can be set (at least 3 days).
   - [x] Reference to the TLS implementation of encryption transfer backup files to the server.